barkure/JuliaBridge/README.md

 [简体中文](https://github.com/barkure/JuliaBridge/blob/main/README_zh_cn.md) [English](https://github.com/barkure/JuliaBridge/blob/main/README.md)

 # JuliaBridge
-A Python package for seamless communication with Julia.
+A Python package for communication with Julia.

 To enhance your two-step operation for using the `JuliaBridge` package, we can add more details and best practices to ensure a smooth experience.
 Here's an improved version of your instructions: